Rowlinsons Banner Image

 • View profile

-How can you mitigate inheritance tax liability?
+How can you mitigate Inheritance Tax liability?

 With careful planning using different options, you can reduce the value of your estate that will be liable for tax while ensuring your beneficiaries can benefit from your wealth.
+Options include:

 Lifetime gifts

-One of the most obvious ways of reducing your estate for inheritance tax purposes is to make lifetime gifts of money, property or other assets.
+One of the most obvious ways of reducing your estate for Inheritance Tax purposes is to make lifetime gifts of money, property or other assets.
 However, there are rules around how much of your estate you can give away tax-free.

-Wedding gifts are exempt with the rules being £5000 for a child, £3250 for a grandchild, and £1000 for anyone else.
+Wedding gifts are exempt, with the rules being £5,000 for a child, £3,250 for a grandchild, and £1,000 for anyone else.

 Setting up trusts

-A trust arrangement is an inheritance tax planning tool that allows you to leave part of your estate to a beneficiary or beneficiaries.
-Instead of gifting your beneficiaries their inheritance while you’re alive, you place the assets into a trust for them to receive at a later date.
-The benefit is you have more control over your money than if you simply gave it away.
-Depending on the rules governing the trust this can immediately protect part of your estate from inheritance tax.
+A trust arrangement is an Inheritance Tax planning tool that allows you to leave part of your estate to a beneficiary or beneficiaries.
+Instead of gifting your beneficiaries their inheritance while you’re alive, you place the assets into a trust for them to receive later.
+The benefit is that you have more control over your money than if you simply gave it away.
+Depending on the trust’s governing rules, this can immediately protect part of your estate from Inheritance Tax.

-The trust is typically structured in one of two ways.
+The trust is typically structured in one of two ways:

 Life insurance policies